razor-network/docs/docs/Tutorial/Matic.md

 This will create a new directory `king` with a blank vue project.

+You will need `web3.js` in order to interact with the Matic blockchain. install it typing

+`npm i --save web3`

 Create a `common.js` file as shown [here](https://github.com/razor-network/king-of-crypto/blob/master/king/src/utils/common.js).
 Make sure to replace the variable `razorAddress` with `0x1AE452c743791f0265611A3647deBEB2857a401d` and `networkId` with `8995`

 The `getJob` function in `common.js` shows how to get details of a datafeed in javascript directly from Razor Network Oracle.